 Welcome drinks and snacks in the moody NoMad bar were inventive and the sharing-cocktails concept was destined for our Instagram feeds – theatrical, but delicious.

-Up in our loft-style suite, we found eclectic art, colourful soft furnishings and a pedestal bath.
+Up in our loft-style suite at the NoMad Las Vegas, we found eclectic art, colourful soft furnishings and a pedestal bath.

 Back outside, there’s a small gaming lounge housed under a grand Tiffany-glass ceiling for those of us who like to indulge in a high-limit flutter.
 But if you just want to hang out, the delights of the Park MGM’s foodie, entertainment and spa outlets are right there.